laravel-tr/docs/upgrade.md

 		protected $dates = ['deleted_at'];
 	}

-Tüm soft silme işlemlerinin API'si aynı kalmıştır.
+The API for all soft delete operations remains the same.

-> **Not:** Bu `SoftDeletingTrait` base modele uygulanamaz.
-Gerçek bir model sınıfı üzerinde kullanılmalıdır.
+> **Note:** The `SoftDeletingTrait` can not be applied on a base model.
+It must be used on an actual model class.

-### View / Pagination Environment Sınıflarının Adı Değişti
+### View / Pagination Environment Renamed

-Şayet `Illuminate\View\Environment` sınıfını veya `Illuminate\Pagination\Environment` sınıfını doğrudan referans ediyorsanız, kodunuzu bunlar yerine `Illuminate\View\Factory` ve `Illuminate\Pagination\Factory` sınıflarını referans verecek şekilde güncellemelisiniz.
-Bu iki sınıfın isimleri, işlevlerini daha iyi yansıtması için değiştirilmiştir.
+If you are directly referencing the `Illuminate\View\Environment` class or `Illuminate\Pagination\Environment` class, update your code to reference `Illuminate\View\Factory` and `Illuminate\Pagination\Factory` instead.
+These two classes have been renamed to better reflect their function.

-### Pagination Sunumcusunda Ek Parametre
+### Additional Parameter On Pagination Presenter

-Eğer `Illuminate\Pagination\Presenter` sınıfını genişletiyorsanız, `getPageLinkWrapper` abstract metodunun kalıbı  `rel` parametresi eklenecek şekilde değiştirilmiştir:
+If you are extending the `Illuminate\Pagination\Presenter` class, the abstract method `getPageLinkWrapper` signature has changed to add the `rel` argument:

 	abstract public function getPageLinkWrapper($url, $page, $rel = null);

-### Iron.Io Queue Kriptolama
+### Iron.Io Queue Encryption

-Eğer Iron.io queue sürücüsü kullanıyorsanız, bu durumda queue yapılandırma dosyanıza yeni bir `encrypt` seçeneği eklemeniz gerekecektir.
+If you are using the Iron.io queue driver, you will need to add a new `encrypt` option to your queue configuration file:

     'encrypt' => true

 <a name="upgrade-4.1.29"></a>
-## 4.1.x ve Öncesinden 4.1.29'a Yükseltme
+## Upgrading To 4.1.29 From <= 4.1.x

-Laravel 4.1.29 tüm veritabanı sürücüleri için sütunların tırnak içine alınmasını iyileştirmiştir.
-Bu iyileştirme, modellerde `fillable` özelliğini **kullanmıyorken** uygulamalarınızı bazı toplu atama açıklarından korur.
-Eğer siz toplu atamaya karşı korumak için modellerinizde `fillable` özelliğini kullanıyorsanız, uygulamanız korunmasız değildir.
-Buna karşın, eğer `guarded` kullanıyorsanız ve "update" veya "save" tipindeki bir fonksiyona kullanıcının kontrolündeki bir dizi geçiyorsanız, uygulamanız toplu atama riskinde olacağı için hemen `4.1.29`'e yükseltmelisiniz.
+Laravel 4.1.29 improves the column quoting for all database drivers.
+This protects your application from some mass assignment vulnerabilities when **not** using the `fillable` property on models.
+If you are using the `fillable` property on your models to protect against mass assignment, your application is not vulnerable.
+However, if you are using `guarded` and are passing a user controlled array into an "update" or "save" type function, you should upgrade to `4.1.29` immediately as your application may be at risk of mass assignment.

-Laravel 4.1.29'ye yükseltmek için, basitçe `composer update` komutunu verin.
-Bu salınımda başka düzeltmeler gereken bir değişiklik yapılmamıştır.
+To upgrade to Laravel 4.1.29, simply `composer update`.
+No breaking changes are introduced in this release.

 <a name="upgrade-4.1.26"></a>
-## 4.1.25 ve Öncesinden 4.1.26'ye Yükseltme
+## Upgrading To 4.1.26 From <= 4.1.25

-Laravel 4.1.26 "remember me" cookie'leri için güvenlik iyileştirmeleri getirdi.
-Bu güncellemeler öncesinde, eğer bir remember cookie kötü niyetli başka bir kullanıcı tarafından gasp edilmişse ("hijacked"), hesabın gerçek sahibi kendi şifresini yeniledikten, çıkış yaptıktan (logged out) v.b sonra bile ilgili cookie uzun bir zaman süresince geçerli kalırdı.
+Laravel 4.1.26 introduces security improvements for "remember me" cookies.
+Before this update, if a remember cookie was hijacked by another malicious user, the cookie would remain valid for a long period of time, even after the true owner of the account reset their password, logged out, etc.

-Bu değişiklik `users` (veya dengi olan) veritabanı tablonuza yeni bir `remember_token` sütunu eklenmesini gerektirmektedir.
-Bu değişiklikten sonra, uygulamanıza giriş (login) yaptıkları her seferinde kullanıcıya yepyeni bir token atanacaktır.
-Bu token ayrıca kullanıcı uygulamadan çıkış yaptığı zaman da yenilenecektir.
-Bu değişikliğin etkileri şunlardır: eğer bir "remember me" cookie gasp edilirse, sadece uygulamadan çıkış yapılması bu cookie'yi geçersiz kılacaktır.
+This change requires the addition of a new `remember_token` column to your `users` (or equivalent) database table.
+After this change, a fresh token will be assigned to the user each time they login to your application.
+The token will also be refreshed when the user logs out of the application.
+The implications of this change are: if a "remember me" cookie is hijacked, simply logging out of the application will invalidate the cookie.

-### Yükseltme Adımları
+### Upgrade Path

-Öncelikle, `users` tablonuza VARCHAR(100), TEXT veya dengi yeni bir nullable `remember_token` sütunu ekleyin.
+First, add a new, nullable `remember_token` of VARCHAR(100), TEXT, or equivalent to your `users` table.

-Daha sonra, eğer Eloquent authentication sürücüsü kullanıyorsanız, `User` sınıfınızı aşağıdaki üç metodla güncelleyin:
+Next, if you are using the Eloquent authentication driver, update your `User` class with the following three methods:

 	public function getRememberToken()
 	{